Dew Yoga is a supportive yoga and meditation center with classes and programs designed to serve anyone wanting to explore the body / mind connection.

 In July 2011 she was initiated into the sacred Kalachakra Tantra by H.H. the XIV Dalai Lama in Washington, DC and continues her in-depth studies of Buddhist philosophy and meditation.

-Rita is a member of the International Association of Yoga Therapists (IAYT), and offers workshops in therapeutics and restorative yoga to many studios in Connecticut, New York City, and Long Island as well as a flourishing private client practice.
+She offers workshops in therapeutics and restorative yoga to many studios in Connecticut, New York City, and Long Island along with a flourishing private clientele.

 My passion for Yoga began over 25 years ago when I first started practicing.
 I love to share my passion with others so they too can reap the many benefits of Yoga.
 The essence of my teaching is Kripalu style, the Yoga of compassion.
 Classic Yoga combines the power of breath/pranayama with postures/asana to create inner strength and body enlightenment.
 The practice of Yoga further helps to unfold the mind-body connection, and encourages us to remain in the present.
 I hope to inspire students to carry these tenets of Yoga into their daily lives, opening up possibilities for peace and happiness.